 About

-Born in Taipei, raised between Pretoria and Johannesburg, and based in Chicago, Yuan-Chih (Sreddy) Yen is a scholar-curator committed to championing African literatures and photography.
-Their PhD dissertation-in-progess considers how a selection of African writers and photographers draw on animism as a strategy to pose different questions about what it means to be human.
-Always thinking at the intersections of postcolonial and queer studies, their work more broadly is grounded in questions about what it means to relate ethically across identity categories.
+Born in Taipei, educated between Pretoria and Johannesburg, and now based in Chicago, Yuan-Chih (Sreddy) Yen is a cultural worker committed to championing African literary and photographic practices.
+Their PhD dissertation-in-progress considers how contemporary African writers and photographers draw on animism as a strategy to pose different questions about what it means to be human.
+Always thinking at the intersections of postcolonial, queer and black studies, their work more broadly is driven by questions about what it means to relate ethically across identity categories.